 - With Pay Yourself BackSM, your points are worth 50% more during the current offer when you redeem them for statement credits against existing purchases in select, rotating categories

 - 1:1 point transfer to leading airline and hotel loyalty programs

-The Chase Sapphire Reserve® currently lets you Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+The Chase Sapphire Reserve® currently lets you Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $900 toward travel when you redeem through Chase Ultimate Rewards® That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 Those points will cover flights, hotels, rental cars or tours, although it's possible to get even more value with other redemptions methods discussed below.

 Other benefits of the Chase Sapphire Reserve® card: